Ten Ways to Avoid Running Injuries

 7 Warm up... and cool down

-To warm up effectively, precede each run with a very easy jog or brisk walk, incorporating some gentle moves to mobilise the joints – such as bringing the knees up to the chest, or the heels up to the bottom, rolling the shoulders, rising up on to the toes.
-Continue for a few minutes, gradually extending your range of motion and adding in some running-specific movements.
+To warm up effectively, precede each run with a very easy jog or brisk walk, incorporating some gentle moves – such as bringing your knees to your chest, or heels to your bottom, rolling your shoulders, rising up onto your toes – to mobilise your joints.
+Continue for a few minutes, gradually extending your range of motion and adding some running-specific movements.

-Do not stop to stretch before you run – save the stretching regime (see essential stretches for runners) for afterwards.
+Do not stop to stretch before you run – save your stretching regime for afterwards.
 This helps muscles return to their ‘resting’ length, maintaining range of motion and flexibility.
 Hold each stretch for 20 to 30 seconds at the point where it feels mildly uncomfortable (rather than painful) and aim to breathe freely.

-Just as variety is essential when it comes to the type of training you do, it’s also important in terms of where you run.
+Just as variety is essential when it comes to types of training, it’s also important in terms of where you run.
 On a flat, asphalt road, impact forces are channelled through exactly the same muscles, bones and joints with every step.
 Conversely, on a trail there are varying levels of unevenness, gradient and a mix of softer and firmer areas.
 Every footstrike is subtly different from the last.

-Given that many marathons take place on the road, you should log some miles on asphalt but I recommend running ‘off-road’ at least half the time.
-That doesn’t have to mean a trip to the countryside – even running on a playing field or on a gravel path will offer variety.
-You can also add the treadmill and the athletics track to your terrain ‘menu.’
+Given that many marathons take place on the road, you should log some miles on asphalt, but I recommend running ‘off-road’ at least half the time.
+That doesn’t have to mean a trip to the countryside – even running on a playing field or gravel path will offer variety.
+You can also add the treadmill and the athletics track to your terrain ‘menu’.

 9 Find your sole mate

 There are more shoe brands and models around than ever before, which can make it tricky to find the right pair for you.
-There is no ‘one-size-fits-all’ answer, so the key is to go to a specialist store with a wide range and try lots of different pairs.
+There is no ‘one-size-fits-all’ answer, so the key is to visit a specialist store with a wide range and try lots of different pairs.

-A study at the University of Calgary asked runners to rate shoes from ‘most’ to ‘least’ comfortable, then assessed their performance on a treadmill – the runners fared best in the shoes they’d ranked ‘most comfortable’.
-But bear in mind that no single shoe is likely to meet all your needs.
+But bear in mind no single shoe is likely to meet all your needs.
 Having two or more pairs on the go at a time is a good way to vary the stresses of footstrike.
-You could have a pair for off-road and one for road, or one for heavy mileage and a lightweight pair for speedwork and shorter races.
+You could have a pair for off-road and one for road, or one for heavy mileage and a lightweight pair for speedwork and shorter races, for example.

 10 Listen to your body

-I can’t promise that you will never feel sore or achy during marathon training.
-The key is distinguishing good pain, which shows you worked hard (and successfully overloaded the body), with bad pain, which shows you did something too hard, for too long, or did it badly.
+I can’t promise you’ll never feel sore or achy during marathon training.
+The key is distinguishing good pain, which shows you worked hard (and successfully overloaded your body), with bad pain, which shows you did something too hard, for too long, or did it badly.
 That’s why it is so important to listen to your body.

-If there’s no improvement, consult your doctor or, ideally, a sports-injuries specialist, such as a physiotherapist or osteopath, for advice and a diagnosis.
+If there’s no improvement, consult your doctor or, ideally, a sports injuries specialist, such as a physiotherapist or osteopath, for diagnosis and advice.
 The sooner you know what you’re dealing with, the sooner you can take the necessary steps to heal your injury, prevent it coming back and speed up your return to training.